Constitution of the INSL

 - liaise with other associations, networks, research centres and groups and assist them in the coordination of their activities in the field of research on lyric;

-- be entitled to do all other lawful things necessary to advance said purpose, including preparation and submission of grant applications.
+- be entitled to do all other lawful things necessary to advance said purpose, including preparation and submission of grant applicati

-1 Membership will be open to all persons, subject to approval by the Steering Committee.
+1 Membership will be open to all persons, subject to approval by the Executive Board.

-2 The Steering Committee may, at its discretion, confer Honorary Membership on persons who have rendered distinguished service to the study of the theory of lyric.
+2 The Executive Board may, at its discretion, confer Honorary Membership on persons who have rendered distinguished service to the study of the theory of lyric.

-1 The INSL shall hold General Meetings at times and places to be decided by the Steering Committee, with the proviso that a General Meeting shall take place at the time of the INSL conference every two years.
+1 The INSL shall hold General Meetings at times and places to be decided by the Executive Board, with the proviso that a General Meeting shall take place at the time of the INSL conference every two years.
 No less than twelve (12) weeks’ notice shall be given of the General Meeting.

-2 Other General Meetings may be called by the Steering Committee or at the written request of no fewer than twenty (20) members.
+2 Other General Meetings may be called by the Executive Board or at the written request of no fewer than twenty (20) members.
 Prior notice of no less than three (3) weeks shall be given for other General Meetings.

 3 This Constitution, except for this Clause and the dissolution provisions, may be amended by a resolution passed by two-thirds of the Members of the INSL present (or represented by proxy) at a Meeting called for that purpose, provided no amendment be made that would cause the INSL to cease to exist as a nonprofit association.

 Each Individual Member of the INSL is entitled to one (1) vote.
 Votes may be cast in person at a General Meeting or by a written and signed proxy forwarded to a Member who attends the Meeting; no Member shall be allowed to accept more than two (2) proxies.

 VI.
 Executive Board